-- G.3.b.
-The comprehensive written section is predominantly composed of multiple- choice questions and covers all areas of Neurology. - G.3.c.
+- G.3. a.3.
+Neuropathology; - G.3. a.4.
+Electrophysiology; and - G.3. a.5.
+Clinical cases. - G.3.b.
+The comprehensive written section is predominantly composed of multiple- choice questions and covers all areas of neurology. - G.3.c.
 The remaining four parts require the examinee to interpret actual case materials presented in the form of 2 x 2 slides, photographs or kodachromes, specimens, radiographs, copies of electrodiagnostic results, or videographic recordings. - G.3.d.
 An examination rating process, performed by ACVIM Neurology Diplomates, will be used to establish the pass point for all sections of the examination. - G.3.e.
 Each of the five (5) parts of the examination is graded separately and is autonomous from one another.
 To pass the Neurology Specialty Examination, the candidate must pass each of the five (5) parts of the examination; once a section is passed it need not be taken again.